State Reporting Laws Involving Employment

 • Successful Pre-Trial Diversions, etc.

-Note: GHRR calculates the reportability of convictions from the date of disposition, end of sentencing term, or end of the probation term - whichever event occurs last.
-Certain states prohibit reporting convictions older than seven years, in which case GHRR will disregard sentencing and probation and calculate reportability based upon the disposition date alone.
+Note: DISA calculates the reportability of convictions from the date of disposition, end of sentencing term, or end of the probation term - whichever event occurs last.
+Certain states prohibit reporting convictions older than seven years, in which case DISA will disregard sentencing and probation and calculate reportability based upon the disposition date alone.

 State-Specific Restrictions